arashnm80/arashnm80.github.io/handbook/i.md

 > Everybody in the world is a compass for me.
 A reminder of where I want to be and where I don't.

+### Character
 > I'm gonna be the change I want to see in the world.

 > We accept the life we think we deserve.

-> Be so big that this world seem small next to you.
+> Become so big that this world seem small next to you.

+> If I don't do it, I want to be the person who doesn't want it, not one who can't.

+> We are here to drink beer.
+We are here to kill war.
+We are here to laugh at the odds and live our lives so well that Death will tremble to take us.